- Anti-Money Laundering

 Example Master Client File List

-File No. | Client Name | Matter | Last Action Step Taken | Next Action Step to be Taken | Diarization Date |
+File No. | Client Name | Matter | Last Action Taken | Next Action Step to be Taken | Diarization Date |

-5155 | Smith | MVA | December 1/15 – email to client advising offer from OC – $ 50,000 all inclusive/expires December 20, 2015. | Waiting for Instructions from Client | December 15, 2015 |
+5155 | Smith | MVA | December 1/15 – email to client advising offer from OC – $ 50,000 all inclusive/expires December 20, 2024. | Waiting for instructions from client. | December 15, 2024 |

 Example File Summary

-December 1, 2015 – File opened.
-Client paid $ 5,000 retainer and signed retainer agreement.
+- December 1, 2024 – The file was opened.
+The client paid a $ 5,000 retainer and signed the retainer agreement.

-December 15, 2015 – Client phoned and asked for update.
+- December 15, 2024 – The client phoned and asked for update.

-Benefits of using a Master Client File List and/or a File Summary include
+Benefits of using a Master Client File List and/or a File Summary

-- The File Summary can allow you to easily locate communication sent to a client or opposing counsel on your computer (particularly if your practice does not include placing hard copies in physical files).
+- The File Summary can allow you to easily locate communication sent to a client or opposing counsel on your computer, particularly if your practice does not include placing hard copies in physical files.